 Students have one more day to make up work than the total of days absent.
-(Example: If students are absent one day, they have two days to make up the work.)
+(Example: If students are absent one day, they have two days to make up the work.
+If they are absent five days, they have six days to make up the work.)